What are the safest and cleanest sources of energy?

 To estimate death rates from renewable energy technologies, Sovacool et al. (2016) compiled a database of energy-related accidents across academic databases and news reports.
 They define an accident as “an unintentional incident or event at an energy facility that led to either one death (or more) or at least $50,000 in property damage,” which is consistent with definitions in the research literature.

 This raises several questions about which incidents should and shouldn’t be attributed to a given energy technology.
-For example, included in this database were deaths related to an incident where water from a water tank ruptured during a construction test at a solar factory.
+For example, this database included deaths related to an incident in which water from a water tank ruptured during a construction test at a solar factory.
 It’s not clear whether these supply chain deaths should or shouldn’t be attributed to solar technologies.

 The comparability of these incidents across the different energy technologies is, therefore, difficult to assess with high certainty.
 One additional issue with this analysis by Sovacool et al. (2016) is that its database search was limited to English reports or non-English reports that had been translated.
 Some of these comparisons could therefore be a slight over- or underestimate.
 It is, however, unlikely that the position of these technologies would change significantly — renewable and nuclear technologies would consistently come out with a much lower death rate than fossil fuels.
 Consistent data collection and tracking of incidents across all energy technologies would greatly improve these comparisons.